sapcc/gatekeeper-addons/doop-agent/README.md

 The agent itself is completely stateless, but some configuration must be provided.

+### Identity

+Two positional arguments must be given to classify the cluster where the agent is running:

+- The first argument ("layer") describes whether this is a productive system or not.
+Reasonable values include `dev`, `qa`, `prod` or such.
+- The second argument ("type") describes the type of cluster.
+This depends on the structure of your environment.
+For SAP CC, we use this to distinguish baremetal from virtualized clusters, among other things.

 ### Swift API

 For uploading reports into Swift, OpenStack credentials must be present in the usual `OS_...` environment variables.
-Furthermore, the `REPORT_CONTAINER_NAME` and `REPORT_OBJECT_NAME` environment variables must be given to identify where the report is uploaded within the Swift account.
+Furthermore, the options `-container` and `-object` must be given to identify where the report is uploaded within the Swift account.

 ### Kubernetes API